Loneliness is a complex emotion, and when you say you feel ‘lonely’ in your marriage, it can mean different things.

 But loneliness can become an issue whatever your age and however long you’ve been married.

-Speak to a certified relationship counselor because they are best-placed to help you work out what to do if you feel lonely in your marriage.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you work out what to do if you feel lonely in your marriage.
 You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.
-All from a service that has helped over 100,000 people with their relationship challenges.

 How Does Loneliness Happen?